Fingertips on the Future

 Use digital photos your child takes to illustrate school projects.
 Your child might add her own photo to the author page of a story she writes, or take “before” and “after” photos of a science experiment.
 Try helping your child think about ways to use the family video camera or her MP3 player to create movies or recordings that add value to her school projects.

 5. Understanding Invisible Costs

 When we buy something online, we can’t see the dollars flowing out of our bank account the way we can see them leaving our wallets when making a purchase in a brick-and-mortar store.
 This makes it challenging for our kids to understand—and for us to teach them—how much online purchases actually cost.

 Concrete reminders can help.
 For example, you might consider a subscription to Club Penguin, a safe online social networking site for tweens.
-It costs $6 a month, so you can tape six pretend one dollar bills to the calendar for every month the subscription is active.
-When children are old enough to download music and are showing interest, try the iTunes allowance program, which allows you to determine a set amount your kids can use to purchase songs.
+It costs about $7 a month, so you can tape seven pretend one dollar bills to the calendar for every month the subscription is active.

 Help your kids become aware that on top of the initial cost of a computer or cell phone, we have to pay to access the Internet, make calls, or send text messages.
 If you feel comfortable, share the monthly Internet and cell phone bill with older children.
 Explain your family calling plan and encourage kids to take advantage of discounted calling periods.